pmean/build-website/text/05/EnoughData.md

 have units of measure in it.
 I assume that turnover is your independent variable and falls is your dependent variable.
 Think, then, about how much of an increase in falls per unit change in turnover is important from a clinical perspective.
-If that value is (I\'m just making up a number) 0.5, then your sample size is adequate as long as the confidence interval for the slope is entirely inside plus/minus 0.5.
+If that value is (I'm just making up a number) 0.5, then your sample size is adequate as long as the confidence interval for the slope is entirely inside plus/minus 0.5.

-Please realize that an outsider like me can\'t tell you what\'s clinically important, because that requires clinical judgment, something I lack.
+Please realize that an outsider like me can't tell you what's clinically important, because that requires clinical judgment, something I lack.
 A good general overview about clinical importance is on my web pages at